Fall Fishing

 Update: Our new post, Choosing the Best Bass Fishing Lures: A Beginner’s Guide has a lot of info on lure selection, including some of our new favourite topwater lures!

-When in really weedy areas, including lily pads – a frog is outstanding at getting through.
+When in really weedy areas, including lily pads – a frog is outstanding at getting through the shallow cover.
 Here’s a photo of the 6th Sense Frog that I use:

 6th Sense Frog